rust-lang/book/nostarch/chapter08.md

 } // <- v goes out of scope and is freed here
 ```

-Showing where the vector and its elements are dropped
+Listing 8-10: Showing where the vector and its elements are dropped

 When the vector gets dropped, all of its contents are also dropped, meaning the
 integers it holds will be cleaned up.
 The borrow checker ensures that any